 Post pictures of your dog to social media, and make sure you set each post so that it can be shared by others.
 Social media is a great way to get the word out, and both missing pets and people have returned home thanks to communities on social media.

-Use social media to contact local rescue groups in your area and ask them to also share your dog’s photo on their wall.
-They are networked with vast amounts of animal rescue workers in your area who will see the photo and have contact with many homeless dogs through their rescue work.
+Use social media to contact local rescue groups in your area, and ask them to also share your dog’s photo on their walls.
+They’re networked with vast amounts of animal rescue workers in your area who will see the photo and have contact with many homeless or lost dogs through their rescue work.

 Email everyone on your own contact list.
 Send them your dog’s description and photo, and encourage those who can to help you search.